Jobs

 • Track results from proposals and grants received and send grantors regular impact reports and communication to keep them engaged and supportive.

-Donor Cultivation and Solicitation:
+Donor Stewardship, Cultivation and Solicitation:

 • Work collaboratively with the CEO and board members to cultivate donors and prospective donors in a manner which is highly personal and relevant to each donor.